 HL's website has become an increasingly important medium for communicating with and supporting you.
+As well as the main website, HL also delivers scheme microsites which contain bespoke content for your specific pension arrangement.
+HL launched 133 new scheme microsites in 2021.
 Our VFM assessment focused on the functionality provided on the website, including the range of online tools and calculators available to assist you with your decision making.